kobble-git/kobble-data-common/content/home.md

 ::: slide
 ### You Control Your Data
 Kobble store all data on [GitHub](https://github.com) in *your account*.
 In fact, none of your data is even transmitted to any of our servers.
 It's all sent directly from your browser to [GitHub](https://github.com). {.left}

+Currently, Kobble stores all user data in GitHub Gists, under your account.
+Gists are not private, and are suitable for content that you want to share. {.left}

+Stay tuned, because we will soon have support for GitHub private repos, which can be used for data that you want to keep private.  {.left}
 :::

 ::: slide